glacier-project/glacier-website/docs/index.md

 ### Wrapping Up

-# Merge the examples above, describing the example

 Below is a simple example of a production system that includes a quality control machine and an actor that interacts with the machine.
 The actor invokes the `check_quality` method to check the quality of a product and prints the result of the check.
 The machine keeps track of the total number of checks and the number of failed checks.

 ```python title="ControlQualityActor.lf"